RoadieHQ/kubewise/README.md

 ![uninstalling ZooKeeper with a message prefix](./assets/message-prefix-sample-567x46.png)

+# Different namespaces in different channels

+If you run your cluster with test and staging in different namespaces of the same cluster, you may wish to send KubeWise notifications to different places for each namespace.

+The best way to accomplish this is with multiple instances of KubeWise, each locked down to a single namespace.
+KubeWise is small and uses few resources.

+To accomplish this configuration with Helm, set `clusterRole.create=false`, `namespaceToWatch="production"` and set (for example) `slack.channel="#production-cluster"`.

+Make sure you install KubeWise into the `namespaceToWatch` by passing the `--namespace` flag to Helm.

+Repeat this process for as many namespaces as you wish, installing KubeWise in each one individually.

 # Full configuration list

 | Parameter | Environment Variable Equivalent | Default | Description |